refi64/PyExt/README.md

 PyExt
 =====

-Several simple extensions that add some nifty features to Python
+Several simple extensions that add some nifty features to Python.

+Some features:
+-Function overloading
+-Switch statement
+-Runtime module creation